Foreign workers in the Soviet Union: Conditions

 Most foreign and skilled workers enjoyed special privileges, as a result of the high value placed on skilled labor.
 Foreign workers were often given better housing accommodations than the local workers and received wages often 8 to 10 times higher than native workers.
 Soviet officials established schools that taught in English or German for the children of foreign workers, and foreign workers had their own newspapers such as the Moscow Daily Times, and a Foreign Workers Bookshop was established in Moscow to provide reading material in languages such as English and German for educational or entertainment purposes.

 88 percent of foreign workers were trade union members, and 40 percent participated regularly in production meeting.
-60 percent of foreign specialists and workers were shock workers.
+60 percent of foreign specialists and workers were shock workers (udarniki).
 Foreign udarniki were also eligible for recognition and awards.
 Several foreigners were awarded the Order of Lenin, including Americans George MacDowell and Frank Honey.